Casper the Friendly Ghost: Creation

 Reit and Oriolo intended to sell the story to either Fleischer Studios (where they were both employed as animators) or to a children's storybook publisher, and they eventually lined up a deal with Grosset & Dunlap.
-When Reit was away on military service during World War II before the book was released, Oriolo sold the rights to the book to Famous Studios (the successor to Fleischer Studios after it was acquired by Paramount) for a total of $175.
+When Reit was away on military service during World War II before the book was released, Oriolo sold the rights to the book to Paramount Pictures' Famous Studios, Fleischer Studios' successor, for a total of $175.
 This one-time payment was all that he received, missing out on a share of the revenue earned from the films, comic books and merchandise to come.
 For his part, Reit received no payment for the book at all.

-In the original Famous cartoons, Casper is standing next to a grave inscribed with "Casper", that supports the theory he is indeed a ghost.
+In the original Famous cartoons, Casper is standing next to a grave inscribed with "Casper", indicating him to be deceased.
 Originally, stories have shown that his visibility is due to wearing a sheet.
 In the Casper live-action film, this is not shown and it is implied that he is naturally visible to humans as a white creature.

 Appearances

-Theatrical Appearances
+Theatrical appearances

 The Friendly Ghost, the first Noveltoons short to feature Casper, was released by Paramount in May 1945 with a few differences from the book.
 In the cartoon adaptation, Casper is a cute ghost-child with a New York accent who inhabits a haunted house along with a community of adult ghosts who delight in scaring the living.
 Casper, in contrast, would prefer to make friends with people.
 He packs up his belongings and goes out into the world, hoping to find friends.
 However, the animals that he meets (a rooster, a mole, a cat, a mouse named Herman, and a group of hens) take one horrified look at him, scream: "A ghost!" and run off in the other direction.
 Distraught, Casper attempts suicide (apparently forgetting that he is already dead) by lying down on a railway track before an oncoming train, before he meets two children named Bonnie and Johnny who become his friends.
 The children's mother, apparently widowed and impoverished, is frightened of Casper.
 She later welcomes him into the family after he unintentionally frightens off a greedy landlord, who, unwilling to own a "haunted" house, tears up the mortgage and gives her the house outright.
 The short ends with the mother kissing Bonnie, Johnny, and Casper as she sends them off to school, with Casper wearing clothing as if he were a living child.